 “Thankfully,” said David sipping his drink with one hand while scratching his balls with the other.
 “The people paying her bear the burden of any mistakes.
 So far, she’s muddled through.”

-“What about you, Charles?”
-I said.

-“I am an agent for several insurance companies,” said Charles.
+“What about you, Charles?”“I am an agent for several insurance companies,” said Charles.
 “I sell home and car insurance to my buyers.”

 “Perhaps you should inquire what policies they offer for dodgy translators?”
-I said.
+I asked.
 “Just the one extra job for you?”

 “Good lord, no,” said Charles.
 “I also collaborate with several lawyers and accountants to make sure tax returns are done on time and my owners and renters comply with current property legislation.”

-“I also sell cars, said David.
-“And act for various removal companies for Brits shipping their stuff over for their new house and take them back when they can’t adjust,” “In addition to my contacts for pools, gardeners, and refurbishment, I also represent furniture shops, garden centres, ironmongers, and electricals including white goods.
+“I also sell cars,” said David.
+“And act for various removal companies for Brits shipping their stuff over for their new house and take them back when they can’t adjust.
+In addition to my contacts for pools, gardeners, and refurbishment, I also represent furniture shops, garden centres, ironmongers, and electricals including white goods.
 Between the two of us, we maximise the yield from each client.
 This is something you could do as your Spanish improves.”

 “Difficult, when I’m speaking English behind the bar all day and night,” I said pouring David another vodka and orange.